|

 Kylie Robinson: graphics

-After earning her degree in computer science at Otago, Kylie joined Animation Research Ltd (ARL), the Dunedin-based company that became famous for producing the America's Cup graphics.
+Kylie, who was Dunedin born and raised, wanted a career that used both science and art skills, so she did a BSc majoring in Computer Science with papers in Design, and then completed a graduate diploma in Computer Graphics at Otago.
+After graduating she worked at Animation Research Ltd (ARL), the Dunedin-based company that became famous for producing the America's Cup graphics.
+She was a senior animator and team leader, both at Animation Research and later while working as an animation contractor in London.
 Kylie has worked on the Ribena cyberberries ads, the Human Potential television documentary series, and the underwater world of giant squid for Whale Watch Kaikoura.

 Craig Smith: Entrepreneur